snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 ![Bookshelf pulling up](../assets/img/bookshelf-pulling.jpg){: .mx-auto.d-block :}

+We moved the books [upstairs](../2023-06-01-fireplace) and starting keeping kids' games and art activities here, instead.

 ## Second Commit: Babyproofing Toddler Activities

 In what felt like another blink, kiddo #2 had arrived.
 Our older son's games were *not* baby-safe, and [the art supply stash was reaching critical overload](../2022-09-01-kids-artwork). :boom: :paintbrush: :orange_book: